How Learning Works: The Seven Learning Principles

 By Michele DiPietro

 Our teaching is only as good as the learning it produces.
 As experts in our respective fields, we already possess deep content knowledge, but that is only half of the story.
 What we try to pass on to students has to be interpreted and processed through their filters, often with unpredictable and surprising results.
-Therefore, the biggest investment we can do to enhance our teaching is to understand the learning process in order to tailor our efforts to produce maximal learning.
+Therefore, the biggest investment we can make to enhance our teaching is to understand the learning process in order to tailor our efforts to produce maximal learning.
 Learning science is a very interdisciplinary field, drawing from cognitive, motivational, and developmental psychology; education; organizational and group learning; diversity and inclusion studies; and several other disciplinary perspectives.
 Ambrose, Bridges, DiPietro, Lovett, and Norman (2010) reviewed the literature on learning published over the course of the past 50 years or so and organized it into seven principles that can guide us in our teaching.

 - Students’ prior knowledge can help or hinder learning.

 - How students organize knowledge influences how they learn and apply what they know.